jhnbyrn/951-KLR-PAGES/klr_adc_reading.md

 6| 4| unused, not read |
 7| 5| TPS angle | 3C

+The sequence goes like this:

+1. at angle 1 we start the knock sensor integrator (~20-40 degrees ATDC)
+2. at angle 2 we start reading the ADC (~40 degrees later):
+  * one of channels 0-3 (different one each time)
+  * knock sensor
+  * MAP sensor
+  * TPS sensor

+(channels 0-3 are knock sensor noise level, battery voltage, __unused__ and TPS power supply, respectively.)

-In the time between steps 1 and 2, we check the knock self-test counter, and do the test if the counter indicates that it's time.
+In the time between steps 1 and 2, we check the [knock self-test](knock_hardware.md#self-test) counter, and do the test if the counter indicates that it's time.

 So in summary, we need to: